-The Big Lagoon in El Nido is one of the most visited places in Palawan.
+The famous Big Lagoon in El Nido is one of the most visited places in Palawan, considered by many as the best island in the the province.
 It boasts some of the most dramatic limestone rock formations on the whole island, on a scale unmatched by anything else you’d find in the Philippines.
 The landscape surrounding the lagoon is a treat in itself.

 Neither words and photos alone can justify the sheer beauty and magic of Big Lagoon.
 The experience of being there and witnessing the majestic views is the only way to describe the experience accurately.

 Your boat will stop outside the lagoon, and you will have to rent a kayak to enter the lagoon.
 The kayak will cost you around 300 Pesos for about an hour.
 Your boat will give you life jackets that’s included in your Tour A cost.

 Once you enter the lagoon, there are crystal clear shallow waters, and one can quickly get off the kayak and have fun in the water.

 The lagoon is as big as the name suggests.
 There aren’t many places in El Nido where you can explore a cave (with a kayak) inside a lagoon.

 How Do You Get to the Big Lagoon?

 The Big Lagoon is part of Miniloc Island, about a thirty-minute boat ride from El Nido port.

 Big Lagoon is accessible by El Nido Island Hopping Tour A. Apart from the Big Lagoon, other destinations on the itinerary include Small Lagoon, Secret Lagoon, Shimizu Island, and Seven Commando Beach.

 Alternatively, you can also rent a private boat where you can arrange a customized itinerary.